10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: yes.

-The Sumatran spitting cobra was once a humble forest dweller, kept in check by birds, tigers and the whole intricate ecosystem.
+One of southeast Asia’s deadliest snakes, and one which regularly interacts with human beings.
+The Sumatran spitting cobra (Naja sumatrana) was once a humble forest dweller, kept in check by birds, tigers and the whole complex ecosystem.
 Then Indonesia started slashing down its rainforests en masse to create palm oil plantations, and the Sumatran spitting cobra saw an opportunity.

-This deadly serpent is now more abundant than it was originally, thanks to a booming Indonesian palm oil industry whose production increased five fold from 2000-2016.
+This deadly serpent is now more abundant than it was originally, thanks to a booming Indonesian palm oil industry whose production increased five-fold from 2000 to 2016.
 Calorie-dense palm oil fruits attract rats in their thousands, which in turn attract spitting cobras in their dozens.
-These are a constant menace for the workers, with Indonesia suffering 11,000 snakebite deaths per year.
-Rubber plantations are also popular hangouts for this species.
+These are a constant menace for farm workers, with Indonesia now suffering 11,000 snakebite deaths per year.
+Rubber plantations are also a popular hangout for this species.

-Naja sumatrana has double the trouble for cautious farm workers.
-Its spitting venom targets the eyes and can reach at least 1 metre (some say two), causing blindness if untreated.
-The venom is rich in paralysing neurotoxins, and an especially high quantity of heart-targeting cardiotoxins.
+Naja sumatrana offers double the trouble for cautious farm workers.
+Its spitting venom targets the eyes, and can reach at least 1 metre away (some say two), causing blindness if untreated.
+The main venom is rich in paralysing neurotoxins, and has an especially high quantity of heart-targeting cardiotoxins.
 On the other hand, Sumatran spitting cobras are sometimes swallowed up by reticulated pythons, which also love palm oil plantations.

 8 Trinket snake